CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 Save the file and the test passes.

-## Stepping Back Up
+### Stepping Back Up

-We'll circle back to test-drive edge case functionality to the form later.
-But now that we have completed the functionality the E2E test drove us to, let's step back up to the E2E test to see what functionality we need to implement next.
-Rerun the E2E test and see the following failure:
+We'll want to add some more edge case functionality to the form at some point, but not right now.
+Remember the two-level outside-in TDD loop: we've finished test-driving the functionality the E2E test drove us to, so it's time to step back up to the E2E test to see what functionality it directs us to implement next.

+Rerun the E2E test and you should see the following failure:

 ```sh
 TypeError: createRestaurant is not a function